-All the countries that we work with have laws in place regarding international adoption.
+All the countries have laws in place regarding international adoption.
 Most of these laws require parents to be present in the court proceedings presided by the county judges.
 Many U.S. state laws also require the parents to see the child before adoption, these are called pre-adoptive requirements and you should check to see what your states’ pre-adoptive requirements are before beginning an adoption.
 The length of travel is dependent on the country’s laws.

 Ready to take the first step?

 We do work with families in Texas, across the United States and American Families living overseas.

 OFFICE HOURS (Central Time)